Couples Therapy Exercises

 Examples of couples therapy communication exercises

 A key challenge for many couples is communication.
-They may have different communication styles that further exacerbate conflict—such as one partner needing more detail and context, while the other prefers clear and concise communication.
+They may have different communication styles that further exacerbate conflict—such as one partner needing more detail and context, while the other prefers clear and assertive communication.

 Here are couples therapy exercises for communication to help you address these issues with your clients: